 When going on a ski holiday there are various types of accommodation available.
 These can offer a range of benefits and suit different types of travellers.
 Such as chalets and apartments are great for groups, whilst hotels are nice for couples.

 If you didn’t fancy a package deal then it is also possible to book everything separately.
 There are various budget airlines in Europe which you could consider using, or there might be the option of self-driving to the resort.
+For accommodation, you could use this interactive map to start your search or look on websites such as booking.com as well.

 One of the biggest costs of a ski holiday is the lift pass.
 The cost of a lift pass can sometimes be 30-50% extra on top of your flights, transfers and accommodation.
 This means it should be one of your top considerations when planning your ski holiday.